 The most common side effects of Kalydeco include:1

 - Pain in the throat

 - Upper respiratory tract infections, such as colds, nasal and sinus congestion, or runny nose

 - Stomach pain

-These are not all of the possible side effects of Kaydeco.
+These are not all of the possible side effects of Kalydeco.
 Talk to your doctor about what to expect or if you experience any changes that worry you.

 Things to know about Kalydeco

-Kaydeco may affect a person’s eyesight or increase their risk of cataracts.
+Kalydeco may affect a person’s eyesight or increase their risk of cataracts, an adverse event in pediatric patients.
 People taking it should get regular eye exams to watch for the development of cataracts.1

 Kalydeco may be combined with other CFTR modulators to treat people with other types of CFTR protein mutations.3